dgraeber/seed-farmer/docs_v2/docs/concepts/architecture.md

 - Module outputs

 This state management allows Seed-Farmer to track what has been deployed and detect changes that require redeployment.

-## Dependency Management

-Seed-Farmer has a shared-responsibility model for dependency management of modules.
-It includes guardrails to:

-- Prevent deletion of modules that have downstream modules dependent on them
-- Prevent circular references of modules

-However, it is up to the end user to be aware of and manage the relationships between modules to assess the impact of changes to modules via redeployment.

 ## Conclusion